-Figure 4.34: A histogram showing the K^+K^- invariant mass after particle identification cuts and the Equation 4.3 cut from the Time of Flight.
+Figure 4.34: A histogram showing the K^+K^- invariant mass after particle identification cuts and the kaon selection from the Time of Flight.
 The figure clearly shows a large amount of background at masses higher than the φ .
 This is due to the misidentification of pions for kaons from detectors other than the Time of Flight.

+Due to this background, a study was performed over 5 percent of the data in order to understand where it may be coming from.
+The answer to this question was found by splitting up the $K^+K^$ invariant mass into different sub detectors which are responsible for the timing of the kaons.
+At GlueX, the three sub detectors which are responsible for providing timing and particle identification for charged particles are the Barrel Calorimeter, the Forward Calorimeter, and the Time of Flight.
 Since both the K^+ and the K^- can interact with any three of these sub detectors, there are nine total possible timing combinations that need to be considered.
-In order to properly understand these combinations, a two dimensional color histogram was provided to show how the K^+K^- invariant mass changes as a function of sub detector timing for the kaons (Figure 4.35).
+In order to properly understand these combinations, a two dimensional color histogram was provided to show how the $K^+K^$ invariant mass changes as a function of sub detector timing for the kaons (Figure 4.35).